exporl/apex-documentation/development/android-build-and-install-instructions.md

 updata-java-alternatives.
 If no i386 installation is found, no apk can be built and installed, but APEX will build.

-##### Android openssl
+##### Android OpenSSL

-We compile openssl as a static archive for android.
-The shared object will conflict with the system ssl (which is not part of the public api) because of similar symbols.
+We compile OpenSSL as a static archive for Android.
+The SO (shared object) will conflict with the system's SO (which is not part of the public api) because of similar symbols.
+The symbols from the system SO will already be loaded, and Apex will pick those over the symbols in our SO.

+It would work if the SO's had versioned symbols, but there's no way to guarantee that the system's SO would have these.
+It could also work if we manage to build a SO with an ABI identical to the system's SO (for each device), but that's an impossible task.

+By shipping it as a static archive, OpenSSL is simply included within Apex, and we avoid any calls to `dlopen`.

 ##### Build tools

-Autotools and AutoGen are needed for the `tools/android-prepare-api.sh` script.
+Autotools, CMake, and AutoGen are needed for the `tools/android-prepare-api.sh` script.

+##### Ubuntu version

+No specific Ubuntu version is needed.
+The scripts should work if all the dependencies compile with the build tools available on your platform, any platform with recent versions of Autotools and CMake should do.
+The scripts were tested with ubuntu 14, 16, and 18 LTS.

 Dependencies and APEX binaries
 ------------------------------